Mets get offense from Vientos, Marte and Iglesias before maligned bullpen holds off Nationals 8-7

 New York’s beleaguered bullpen nearly coughed up another late lead.
 Washington scored two runs in the ninth charged to Adam Ottavino, but Jake Diekman threw a called third strike past Drew Millas with runners at the corners for his second save.

-Iglesias, subbing at second base for the slumping Jeff McNeil against a left-handed starter, had three singles in his second start with New York since getting called up from the minors on Friday.
+Iglesias, subbing at second base for the slumping Jeff McNeil against a left-handed pitcher, had three singles in his second start with New York since getting called up from the minors on Friday.

+“There are so many ways that you can contribute to a team, not necessarily with the bat or the defense,” Iglesias said.
+“It’s the energy, keep pushing the team and supporting them.
+It’s also about vibe.
+It’s a long season.
+We are going to fail.
+We are going to succeed.
+We’ve got to stay positive, continue to work each and every day.
+That’s all we can control.”

 Harrison Bader had two sacrifice flies for the Mets on his 30th birthday.
 A run-scoring single by Iglesias put them ahead 5-4 in a four-run fifth, and Torrens added a two-run double to right-center.